utm-cssc/utmhacklab.tech/resources/README.md

 Interviews are a multi-stage process and each stage can consist of vastly different formats.

 [__Familiarize yourself with the interview formats__](https://yangshun.github.io/tech-interview-handbook/interview-formats)

+## Design

+You may want to use design to explain, to tell a story, to plan, to problem-solve, or to make something look nice.
+These are all goals you can achieve through designing.

+Often, people think design is about the way things look.
+That’s just one element of design.
+Find our more about design [here](/resources/design)

 ## Getting Motivated